Whitecourt Airport

 Whitecourt Airport (IATA: YZU, ICAO: CYZU) is located 3.5 NM west of Whitecourt, Alberta, Canada.

 The Whitecourt Airport was opened in 1978.
 It is serviced by three non-precision IFR approaches.
 The approach lighting consists of PAPI3 and medium intensity runway lighting.

 The airport is open 24 hours a day, with the Nav Canada Flight Services office open from 6 AM to 10 PM, 7 days a week.

-An Alberta Agriculture And Forestry fire suppression tanker base is located at the south east side of the airport at the intersection of taxiway B and A.
+An Alberta Forestry and Parks tanker base is located at the south east side of the airport at the intersection of taxiway B and A.

 Fuel sales of AVGAS or jet fuel are available during working hours with call out service available.